Fazilka district: Demographics

 According to the 2011 census, Fazilka district has a population of 1,027,143.
 Scheduled Castes made up 41.51% of the population.
+The total sex ratio of the district was 894.
+The child sex ratio of children below the age of 6 years was 853 for urban areas and 850 for rural areas in 2011.

 Religion

 Hinduism and Sikhism are the main religions of the Fazilka district.
 The Arora community of Punjabi Hindus constitute a sizeable population in the district.
 With the migration of the non-Muslim population from Pakistan to India in 1947, they settled here in this region of Firozpur district.

 In the Firozpur Religion Census 2011, 84.97% of the Fazilka tehsil of Firozpur district registered their religion as Hindu and 13.35% registered as Sikh.

 Languages

 At the time of the 2011 census, 68.31% of the population spoke Punjabi, 21.55% Bagri and 9.12% Hindi as their first language.